Treatment for shingles

 Some people are at greater risk of getting herpes.
 This includes people who

-- Are having certain medical conditions.
+- Have certain medical conditions.
 Diseases that weaken your immune system, such as HIV / AIDS and cancer, can increase your risk of shingles.

 - Are undergoing cancer treatment.
 Radiation therapy or chemotherapy can lower your resistance to disease and cause shingles.